arkadiusz-wieczorek/stagelink-react-vote-form/README.md

 In this case this function has 3 responsibilities:
 - loading map again instead of form when global `artist.id` property is the same with `artist_id` saved in localStorage object,
 - loading coords from localStorage
-- handle response from Instagram and send request to backend, because Instagram doesn't have JavaScript API.
+- handle response from Instagram and send request to backend, because Instagram doesn't has JavaScript API.
 In this place we need to get the `code` value from Instagram which is taken from the address bar as url param.

 ### vote-header.jsx
 It's simple stateless component which displays `header` tag with artist name through `this.props`.

 ### vote-footer.jsx
-As above.
+As above this component displays `footer` tag.

 ### demand-select.jsx